odebroqueville/contextSearch/README.md

 In most cases, after selecting text on a web page and selecting your prompt in the context menu, a new tab will open with the relevant AI engine.
 When possible, the prompt will be pasted in the search box and automatically submitted to the AI engine, except for Poe so that users can choose their preferred large language model.
 The search results should then appear.

-UPDATE November 2024: Chatgpt.com now prevents filling the text area with a prompt programmatically.
-Therefore, to use Chatgpt, you now have to paste the contents of the clipboard to which your prompt will have been copied.
+N.B.: If the prompt is missing from the text area, you can paste the contents of the clipboard to which your prompt will have been copied.
 For this to work, you have to enable the Clipboard permission in the extension's preferences.
 Alternatively, it is possible to use Chatgpt's AI engines (GPT-4o) on Poe.
-However, the latest Chatgpt models (o1) require a subscription.

 ## How to add a separator (horizontal line) in the context menu